 Many Catholic writers have plumbed the depths of Pope Francis’s mind, writing so many books and developing so many theories: he is a Peronist; he has revived liberation theology; he is part of the Church’s “Lavender Mafia”; the Jesuits are modernist invaders; he was complicit in multiple crimes himself, etc. Others constantly contextualize his words and blame bad translations for inaccurate statements.
 Some of this may be true, but the answer could be much simpler.

 Maybe Pope Francis is just old.

 At 83, Pope Francis is understandably out of touch with the world.
 In his mind, the Soviet Union, socialism, overpopulation, nuclear war, colonialism, and unfashionable traditionalist clergy are the problems of the day.
 It’s as if the last forty years, and the last two popes, never happened.
 And the current crises of today like Christian persecution, abortion, depopulation, sexual abuse in the Church, and a huge decline in church attendance and priestly vocations hardly register a response from him.
-Perhaps in the times before the internet and a monolithic media, this ignorance and inaction is forgivable, but not in the Information Age where all this is well-known.
+Perhaps in the times before the internet, where a monolithic media held sway, this ignorance and inaction is forgivable, but not in the Information Age where all this is well-known.